 [IBGBugReporting setInvocationEvents:IBGInvocationEventShake | IBGInvocationEventScreenshot];

-Instead of showing this Prompt Options menu that lets your users choose what they want to do, you can skip this step and take users directly to the bug or feedback reporting flow or chat pages.
+Instead of showing this Prompt Options menu that lets your users choose what they want to do, you can skip this step and take users directly to the bug, feedback, or question reporting flow.

 For bug, feedback, and questions, you can also specify invocation options as described here.